DirtyHairy/r77-firmware-ng/README.md

  * Press "Fry" to return to the launcher from a running game.
    Frying is available from the command palette
  * Support for USB controllers (gamepads, joysticks, keyboards).
 You'll need to use a USB Y cable to connect them while powering the device at the same time.
+Refer to the Stella manual for more instructions.
+ * Support for the Atarivox connected to a USB-to-serial dongle.
+Most dongles out there should be supported.
+You need USB Y cable to connect the dongle, and the dongle needs to be present when the console is powered on.
+Refer to the Stella manual for more instruction.
  * A "development mode" that allows you to connect to the device through a supported USB network dongle and access a shell via SSH (see below).